kvasdopil/ui-gen/README.md

 - 🔐 **OAuth Authentication**: Google OAuth authentication via Auth.js (NextAuth) - sign in with your Google account
 - 👤 **User Profile**: User avatar in top-right corner with profile menu showing name, email, and logout option
 - 🔒 **Protected API**: UI generation endpoint requires authenticated users
+- 🔄 **Auth Flow Preservation**: If you try to create or modify a screen without being authenticated, your prompt is automatically saved and restored after you sign in
 - 🤖 **AI-Powered Generation**: Uses Google Gemini (via Vercel AI SDK) to generate UI mockups from natural language prompts
 - 📱 **Mobile-First Design**: Generates UIs optimized for mobile screens (iPhone 13/14 standard: 390px × 844px)
 - 🎨 **Tailwind CSS**: All generated UIs use Tailwind CSS for styling via CDN